dponcez/custom-music-player/README.md

 ```

 The following functions described below use JSDoc tags to discribe the purpose of each function and the parameters these function receive.

+The JSDoc is not available in the examples below, but you can see them in the repository.

 ### Debounce